urbanisierung/wichtel/README.md

 ## What's wichtel?
 You have *x* people and you want to give each of them exactly one counterpart that is your presentee.
+It generates the drawing and sends a mail to each giver with his or her corresponding presentee.

 ## How does it work?
 * Define the people: `participants.properties`